Marco-Pisani/Tetris_on_Arduino/README.md

 # Tetris_on_Arduino
-Tetris on ATMEGA328P (Arduino Uno) for VGA output
+Tetris on ATMEGA328P (Arduino Uno) for VGA output, everthing is explained in the pdf file

 # story
 It was an university project and was really useful to learn about microcontrollers programming, in particular: